conwayok/NotificationRecorder/README.md

 # NotificationRecorder
-Read all incoming notifications on Android and display.
+Read incoming notifications on Android and display.